RickWayne1125/RickWayne1125.github.io/_news/announcement_1.md

 related_posts: false
 ---

-:pencil: Our paper “Multi-Agent Reinforcement Learning with Serverless Computing” has been accepted by SoCC 2025.
+:pencil: Our paper “Multi-Agent Reinforcement Learning with Serverless Computing” has been accepted by SoCC 2025! :clap: